Documentation

 Type-1 (validator)

-3. Registration is a single on-chain transaction by the network admin.
-Typical SLA: 48 business hours.
+- Registration is a single on-chain transaction by the network admin.
+Typical SLA: 48 hours.

-2. Deploy the Type-2 node.
-The node's operator address automatically goes into the pending whitelist queue.
+- Deploy the node.
+The launchpad whitelists the node's operator address on-chain automatically — no waiting.

 Both flows are enforced by smart contracts on Unova Testnet — no off-chain trust.
 We'll move to a Safe multisig with a security co-signer in Phase 2 of the network.